Monday, 16 October 2023

 Captain Alberto Bayo Girot

 Born in Cuba in 1892, served with distinction in the infantry during the Rif War where he lost an eye serving with indigenous troops.
 On July 18, 1936 he was serving as a liaison officer for Prat de Llobregat aviation squadron and the general staff of 4th Division.
 On July 19, he had actively participated in the operations against the insurgents in Barcelona, machine-gunning the artillery forces of the San Andrés barracks with the machines under his command when they came out to try to control the situation and then, at the head of a group made up of aviation soldiers and armed civilians managed to reduce the forces of sappers from the Gran Vía barracks and in collaboration with the Assault forces participated in the attack on the Atarazanas barracks, he proposed to his superior commander, Lieutenant Colonel Diaz Sandino,Minister of Defense of the Government of the Generalitat, to carry out a landings in the Balearic Islands in order to restore them into the Republic`s control.
-He offerred to lead said military expedition.
+He offered to lead said military expedition.

-After the unsuccessful episode in Mallorca, Bayo participated in the battle of Brunete, rising to commander and later to lieutenant colonel.
+After the unsuccessful episode in Mallorca, Bayo participated in the Battle of Brunete, rising to commander and later to lieutenant colonel.
 At the end of the war he went into exile in Mexico.
-There he published a book about the landing in Majorca, eventually ending up in Cuba, where he instructed Fidel Castro 's guerrillas in Sierra Maestra and directed a school of activists to operate in South America.
+There he published a book about the landing in Mallorca, eventually ending up in Cuba, where he instructed Fidel Castro 's guerrillas in Sierra Maestra and directed a school of activists to operate in South America.
 He died in Havana in 1967.

 Sources